BiologicalRecordsCentre/brc-charts/README.md

 The BRC Charts library is a Javascript library for producing various charts tailored to biological records.

 ## Installing
-You can get the javscript amd css builds from the [GitHub repo](https://github.com/BiologicalRecordsCentre/brc-charts/tree/master/dist) or include them in code directly from a CDN, e.g:
+You can get the javscript and css builds from the [GitHub repo](https://github.com/BiologicalRecordsCentre/brc-charts/tree/master/dist) or include them in code directly from a CDN, e.g:
 ```